 In the men in SELECT who took only placebos, after seven years, 65 prostate cancer cases were diagnosed for every 1,000 men.
 For the men assigned to take vitamin E only, for every 1,000 men, there were 76 cases of prostate cancer diagnosed (11 additional cases of prostate cancer per 1,000 men over seven years).

-What does a 17 percent increased risk of prostate cancer mean to men who are taking vitamin E but who are not SELECT participants?
+- What does a 17 percent increased risk of prostate cancer mean to men who take vitamin E but who were not SELECT participants?

 In other words, if 1,000 men similar to those on SELECT were followed with annual physician visits, one would expect 65 of them to be diagnosed with prostate cancer over a seven year period.
 If these same men took 400 IUs of vitamin E daily for 5.5 years, researchers would expect 76 of them to be diagnosed with prostate cancer over a seven year period (i.e., 11 additional cases over seven years).

 - Why didn't the vitamin E supplements prevent prostate cancer as expected?
 Why did the men taking vitamin E have more prostate cancers?